sparsh2706/office-work-log-tracker-iOS/README.md

 A private, automated system to track office attendance milestones (e.g., 40% or 60% targets) using **iOS Shortcuts** and **Google Sheets**.

+**Tl;dr**
+Only Works for iOS as of now.
+You just have to say "Hey Siri, Log attendance" and it will give 4 options - Office, Remote, Leave or Check State (Check the percentage of your attendance if it is above 12 week window or Quaterly window both).
+Just follow the Steps below

 **Features:**

 * **Dual Tracking:** Calculates both "Rolling 12-Week" and "Quarterly" percentages simultaneously.